 The Scottish Children’s Services Coalition is campaigning to increase the training and employment opportunities available to young people with additional support needs (ASN) and care experience.
 Through developing the talents of Scotland’s young people this assists in creating a more equal society and supports the delivery of sustainable economic growth.

 We commend the Scottish Government for its continuing work to create sustainable employment opportunities for young people.
-This includes a commitment to cut youth unemployment by 40% by 2021 and to increase the number of Modern Apprenticeships on offer.
+This includes a Youth Guarantee to give young people the chance to succeed despite the economic impacts of Covid-19.

 However, we remain concerned by the barriers facing many of those with ASN and care experience looking to enter training and employment.

 This group of young people represent some of the most disadvantaged and marginalised members of our society.
-With lower levels of educational attainment than those not in this group, this impacts on training and employment opportunities.
+With lower levels of educational attainment than those not in this group impacts on available training and employment opportunities.

-By supporting these young people into training and employment not only does this benefit them, but employers gain their skills and commitment, with a positive impact on society and the economy.
+By supporting these young people into training and employment not only benefits them, but employers gain their skills and commitment, with a positive impact on society and the economy.

-There should also be greater assistance and encouragement, including specialist support, for employers who want to employ these young people, while also promoting the workplace benefits of doing this.
-To this end we successfully campaigned to expand Scotland’s Employer Recruitment Incentive (ERI), providing financial support to employers who recruit young people with disabilities and care experience into sustainable employment.
+There must also be greater assistance and encouragement, including specialist support, for employers who want to employ these young people, while also promoting the workplace benefits of doing this.
+To this end we successfully campaigned to expand Scotland’s Employer Recruitment Incentive, providing financial support to employers who recruit young people with disabilities and care experience into sustainable employment.